Fouad-berry/Coca-Cola-animation/README.md

 ### Upcoming features
 Keep close on us !
 ## Contribute
-If you wan0t to contribute to the project , follow us.
+If you want to contribute to the project , follow us.
 Thanks for the support